-Investment in the Sub-Fund is suitable only for those persons and institutions for whom such investment does not represent a complete investment program, who understand the degree of risk involved and believe that the investment is suitable based upon investment objectives and financial needs.
-Investment in the Sub-Fund should be viewed as short to medium term.
+Investment in the Sub-Fund is suitable only for those persons and institutions for whom such investment does not represent a complete investment program, who understand the degree of risk involved and believe that the investment is suitable based upon their respective investment objectives and financial needs.
+A typical investor will be seeking a positive total return on investment in the medium to long term and to achieve exposure to a global portfolio of assets.